Exploring Westmorland Dales

 Grid Reference NY626160

 Not far from Orton is the sleepy village of Maulds Meaburn and it’s here that I am going on a short, but beautiful river walk.
 Meaburn, meaning meadow stream.

 In the reign of Henry 2nd, a brother and sister were given land by the crown.
 The King reclaimed Sir Hughes land called it Kings Meaburn whilst the sister was allowed to keep her share – hence the name Maulds Meaburn

 Explore the sleepy village of Maulds Meaburn on this easy access river walk, ideal for a powered wheelchair user.
 Accessible toilets are available in the village.

 Sunbiggin Tarn is a site of special scientific interest.
 It is teaming with wildlife and a number of rare flora, so a good place for nature lovers.
 A perfect spot for a cup of tea and some serious birdwatching.

 Grid Reference NY593134

-Oddendale is a halmet in Cmbria, England, near the large village of Shap.
-In the halmet is the finest of the Crosby Ravensworth stone circles.
+Oddendale is a hamlet in Cmbria, England, near the large village of Shap.
+In the hamlet is the finest of the Crosby Ravensworth stone circles.
 It is located 580m south west of Oddendale Hall Farm on an escarpment of Limestone within a few metres of the ridge of the watershed of the Lyennet and Lowther valleys.